eMedicine Specialties > Plastic Surgery > Craniofacial

 In the upper lip, the levator labii superioris contributes to the form of the lip.
 Its fibers arise from the medial aspect of the infraorbital rim and sweep down to insert near the vermilion cutaneous junction.
 The most medial fibers of the levator labii superioris sweep down to insert near the corner of the ipsilateral philtral column and vermilion-cutaneous junction, helping to define the lower philtral column and the peak of the Cupid's bow.

 The nasal muscles are equally important.
-The levator superioris alaeque arises along the frontal process of the maxilla and courses inferiorly to insert on the mucosal surface of the lip and ala.
+The levator labii superioris alaeque nasi arises along the frontal process of the maxilla and courses inferiorly to insert on the mucosal surface of the lip and ala.
 The transverse nasalis arises along the nasal dorsum and sweeps around the ala to insert along the nasal sill from lateral to medial into the incisal crest and anterior nasal spine.
 These fibers join with the oblique fibers of the orbicularis and the depressor septi (nasalis), which arises from the alveolus between the central and lateral incisors to insert into the skin of the columellar to the nasal tip and the footplates of the medial crura.

-A bilateral cleft thus disrupts the normal termination of the muscle fibers that cross the embryologic fault line of the maxillary and nasal processes, resulting in symmetric but abnormal muscular forces between the normal equilibrium that exists with the nasolabial and oral groups of muscles.
+A bilateral cleft thus disrupts the normal termination of the muscle fibers that cross the embryologic fault line of the maxillary and nasal processes, resulting in symmetric but abnormal muscular forces and altering the equilibrium that exists with the nasolabial and oral groups of muscles.
 With an unrestrained premaxilla, the deformity accentuates with differential growth of the various elements.
 The alar cartilages are splayed apart and rotate caudally, subluxed from the normal position.
 Consequently, the nasal tip broadens, the columellar is foreshortened, and the alar bases rotate laterally and cephalad.

 Contraindications